 Occupancy

-From 2012 to 2019, the top model for the Peregrine Falcons indicated that colonization and extinction were best explained by yearly variation (see Table 6-3).
-Distance to disturbance, and distance to the nearest neighbour appeared in the third and fifth models with AIC of 7.13 and 8.71 respectively; a drastic change from the top model and an indication that neither of the covariates explain colonization and extinction better than natural variation from year to year.
-The time-series (Figure 6-3) indicates relative stability among years as indicated by λ=1.01±0.17.
+From 2012 to 2020, the top model for the Peregrine Falcons indicated that colonization and extinction were best explained by the maximum NDVI value within a 3500m buffer area surrounding the nest site (see Table 6-3).
+Distance to disturbance, and distance to the nearest neighbour appeared in the fourth and fifth models with AIC of 14.04 and 24.10 respectively; a drastic change from the top model and an indication that neither of the covariates explain colonization and extinction better than NDVI.
+Both nest site colonization and extinct increased with the NDVI, indicating greater site turnover at nest sites proximate to high vegetation productivity.
+The time-series (Figure 6-3) indicates relative stability among years as indicated by λ=0.99±0.10.

 With highly varied occupancy across years, the best model for Rough-legged Hawks included a year effect for colonization and extinction (Table 6-4).
-Multi-year occupancy for Rough-legged Hawks (Figure 6-4) indicated λ=3.11±6.08 from 2012 to 2019.
+Multi-year occupancy for Rough-legged Hawks (Figure 6-4) indicated λ=3.51±6.54 from 2012 to 2020.
 Considerable annual variation exists with lows in 2013 and 2017.
 As is typical among specialists like Rough-legged Hawks, occupancy can vary widely across years when main prey species (i.e., microtine rodents) are not available.
-When yearly occupancy is summarized among years (Figure 6-4), two peaks are clearly evident in 2012 and 2015.
+Small mammal trapping from 2020 suggests an increase in microtine rodent abundance in the RMA, which could explain the increase in RLHA occupancy observed this year.
+Only three years of small mammal trapping data exist, one of which had 0 detections (2018), another with just 1 detection (2019).
+A total of 7 small mammals were trapped in 2020, but the low variation in small mammal data combined with imbalances against 9 years of occupancy data make it difficult to include as a covariate.
+As small mammal data is collected in subsequent years and additional variation is captured, we will be able to better quantify the strength of small mammal abundance in relation to yearly raptor site occupancy.